The John McEntee Speech That Forged Believers In Kilcoo

 They’ve been knocking on the door for Ulster for quite some time now after ending a 73-year wait for a county title back in 2009.
 After losing two Ulster club finals, they finally got over the line in 2019 and now stand one game away from an All-Ireland club final.

 It’s been a remarkable rise for the Down club who owned the decade within their county confines.
 However, All-Ireland winners Crossmaglen would prove to the bane in their side on the provincial trail.
-Emulating a club like Crossmaglen is something that every club aspires too including Kilcoo.
+Emulating a club like Crossmaglen is something that everyone aspires too including Kilcoo.

-Despite losing to them on a few occasions there has always been respect there according to club captain Aidan Brannigan.
+Despite losing to them on a few occasions there has always been a respect there says club captain Aidan Brannigan.
 According to the former Down player, this stems from a chat that John McEntee had with a then “average” Kilcoo set up in a pub almost 17 years ago.

 “John McEntee gave us a talk one night, I actually thought it was Tony McEntee at the time [laughs], I was talking to John one day and I said: ‘It actually started from your fella.’